davidmarquis/redisq/README.md

 Performance tip: Disabling "multi-consumer" (fan-out) mode
 ---------------------------------------------------------

 By default, RedisQ producers will publish messages to all registered consumers (fan-out).
-If your application's design does not require multiple consumers for a given queue, then you should switch to the "single" consumer mode, this will improve performances.
+If your application's design does not require multiple consumers for a given queue, then you should switch to the "single" consumer mode, this will improve performance.

 ``` xml
     <bean id="messageProducer" class="ca.radiant3.redisq.producer.MessageProducerImpl">